peteroupc/html3dutil/tutorials/camera.md

 ## Introduction

-This article describes projection and view transforms commonly used in 3D graphics, especially when using my [HTML 3D Library](http://peteroupc.github.io/html3dutil).
+This tip describes projection and view transforms commonly used in 3D graphics, especially when using my [HTML 3D Library](http://peteroupc.github.io/html3dutil).

 **Download the latest version of the library at the [HTML 3D Library's Releases page](https://github.com/peteroupc/html3dutil/releases).**